Independent · Doctor-Owned

 Our board-certified dental anesthesiologist is on site for IV sedation cases.
 You are deeply relaxed for the entire procedure.
 This is the same level of anesthesia safety you would expect in a hospital setting, delivered in our comfortable Glendale office.

 Many general dentists refer root canal cases to an endodontist, which means another appointment, another office, and more delays while you are in pain.
-We handle root canals here in-house -- from diagnosis and treatment through same-day crown placement.
+We handle most root canals here in-house -- from diagnosis and treatment through same-day crown placement.
+Complex anatomy or retreatment cases that genuinely benefit from specialist care are referred directly.

 "I was terrified going in -- I'd had a bad experience with a root canal years ago at another practice.
 They completely changed my expectations.
 I couldn't feel anything, they put my crown on the same day, and I was back at work the next morning.
 I genuinely can't believe how different this was."